 NEET 2016 Analysis /AIPMT 2016 Analysis – Chemistry

 Chemistry was easier than Physics but tougher than Biology.
 The questions asked in Chemistry was an amalgamation of easy, moderate and tough questions.
-Apparently, one-thirds of questions were from Class 11 Syllabus and rest were from Class 12.
+Apparently, one-third of the questions were from Class 11 Syllabus and the rest were from Class 12.
 The questions were asked from topics like Organic Chemistry, Carbon Cycle, Inorganic Chemistry etc.

 There were two questions in this section which had multiple correct answers and 1 question which had no right option.